 Associate of General Studies Degree

 The Associate of General Studies (AGS) degree is designed for individuals who have acquired previous education in a diversity of subjects and wish to acquire a degree.
-This degree is not designed to transfer into baccalaureate programs.
+This is not designed as a transfer degree.